lise-toggl/toggl-playground/README.md

 # Toggl playground

-These are some examples of what you can do with the Toggl API!
+These are some examples of what you can do with the Toggl public API!

 Each example is as self contained as possible for easy remixing.